-- Net revenue from the business-to-business channel was \$163.6 million in fiscal 2021, as compared to \$121.6 million in fiscal 2020.
-Net revenue from this channel in fiscal 2020 was impacted by other revenue adjustments in the amount of \$51.5 million related to our determination, primarily in the first two quarters of fiscal 2020, of returns and pricing adjustments associated primarily with the risk of over-supply of certain oil and softgel products.
-Comparatively, other revenue adjustments declined to \$14.0 million in fiscal 2021.
-We also benefited in fiscal 2021 from an overall increase in demand resulting from the opening of a total of 945 new retail stores across Canada in fiscal 2021, and the revenue growth associated with the introduction, late in the fourth quarter of fiscal 2020, of our portfolio of Cannabis 2.0 product offerings.
-However, we were impacted in fiscal 2021 by an unfavorable product mix due primarily to an increase in the volume of value-priced dried flower product sold compared to the prior year, and price compression resulting from increased competition in the value-priced dried flower category of the recreational market. - Revenue from the business-to-consumer channel was \$66.0 million in fiscal 2021, as compared to \$52.0 million in fiscal 2020.
+- the prior year, and price compression resulting from increased competition in the value-priced dried flower category of the recreational market. - Revenue from the business-to-consumer channel was \$66.0 million in fiscal 2021, as compared to \$52.0 million in fiscal 2020.
 The year-over-year increase was primarily attributable to (i) the build-out of our retail store platform across Canada to 33 corporate-owned Tweed and Tokyo Smoke retail stores at March 31, 2021, an increase from 22 stores at March 31, 2020; and (ii) the continued broadening of our brand and product offerings at our retail locations to include new value-priced dried flower products, vapes, and cannabis-infused beverages, and the benefit of holiday promotional campaigns held in fiscal 2021.
 Partially offsetting these increases was (i) the adverse impact, predominantly in the first quarter of fiscal 2021, of the temporary closure of our retail stores in response to the COVID-19 pandemic and their re-opening, beginning in mid-April, with reduced hours and under a "click-and-collect" model with curbside pickup or delivery; and (ii) decreased traffic at our corporate-owned retail stores in the fourth quarter of fiscal 2021, which was partly attributable to measures implemented by certain Canadian provincial governments to limit the spread of COVID-19.

 Canadian medical cannabis net revenue was \$55.4 million in fiscal 2021, as compared to \$51.6 million in fiscal 2020.
-The yearover-year increase was due primarily to the continued broadening of our brand and medical cannabis product offerings available on the Spectrum Therapeutics online store in response to medical customer demand, including the introduction of pre-rolled joints, vapes and cannabis-infused chocolates, and certain premium dry flower brands.
+The year-over-year increase was due primarily to the continued broadening of our brand and medical cannabis product offerings available on the Spectrum Therapeutics online store in response to medical customer demand, including the introduction of pre-rolled joints, vapes and cannabis-infused chocolates, and certain premium dry flower brands.